How The Nightmare Before Christmas inspired a generation of rock fans

 If for some reason you’ve never seen it – and if you haven’t, you really should – The Nightmare Before Christmas is the story of Jack Skellington, king of a world that’s the living embodiment of Halloween.
 But Jack’s burnt out on the same old scares, and longs for something new – which he finds when he opens a strange door and gets thrust into Christmas Town (like his world, but, you know, with Christmas).
 Obsessed with this novel idea, Jack decides to take over the holiday himself, and has Santa Claus kidnapped so he can play the role.
 But Jack’s efforts are misguided and disastrous, and it’s up to Sally, a lonely Frankenstein rag doll girl, to try and stop him and save both Halloween and Christmas.

-At the same time, these aren’t creatures of horror — they’re beings of Halloween.
-The citizens of Halloween Town’s slightly-crooked landscape seem to be in perpetual good humor, celebrating the arrival of their favorite day rather than looking to, say, hunt humans for sport.
+At the same time, these aren’t creatures of horror: they’re beings of Halloween.
+The citizens of Halloween Town’s slightly-crooked landscape seem to be in perpetual good humour, celebrating the arrival of their favourite day rather than looking to, say, hunt humans for sport.

 By the early 2000s, when those inspired by the movie had established themselves as rock icons, Nightmare’s influence was felt everywhere.
-Pale, lanky frontmen like AFI’s Davey Havok and My Chemical Romance’s Gerard Way frolicked about in oversized suits, looking for all the wold like everyday Jack Skellingtons.
-In blink-182’s Miss You, the song where the band officially went goth-punk, Tom DeLonge sings, “We can live like Jack and Sally if we want / Where you can always find me / And we’ll have Halloween on Christmas / And in the night we’ll wish this never ends.”
+Pale, lanky frontmen like AFI’s Davey Havok and My Chemical Romance’s Gerard Way frolicked about in oversized suits, looking for all the world like everyday Jack Skellingtons.
+In blink-182’s Miss You, the song where the band officially went emo-punk, they sing, ‘We can live like Jack and Sally if we want / Where you can always find me / And we’ll have Halloween on Christmas / And in the night we’ll wish this never ends.’

-In the late 2000s and early 2010s, rock’s obsession with Nightmare seemed to drop off a bit — understandably, given culture’s natural tendency to shy away from fads that got too big, especially sentimental ones (and it did — plenty of mid-2000s punks and metalheads can attest to the sheer glut of Nightmare merch bursting out of every Hot Topic by 2006).
-But in 2019, with enough distance from any guilty-pleasure embarrassment, obsession with Nightmare has reignited — earlier this year, Vans announced a collaboration with the franchise, and the first rumblings of a live-action remake are echoing throughout Hollywood.
+In the late 2000s and early 2010s, rock’s obsession with Nightmare seemed to drop off a bit, which is understandable, given culture’s natural tendency to shy away from fads that got too big, especially sentimental ones (plenty of mid-2000s punks and metalheads can attest to the sheer glut of Nightmare merch bursting out of every Hot Topic by 2006).
+But in 2020, with enough distance from any guilty-pleasure embarrassment, obsession with Nightmare has reignited – last year, Vans announced a collaboration with the franchise, and the first rumblings of a live-action remake are echoing throughout Hollywood.

 The beauty of Halloween is that it’s a day when all the weirdos and monsters of the world are not only accepted, but joyously celebrated.
 The meaning of Christmas, meanwhile, is the feeling that even the coldest hearts can sidle up to the fire and warm themselves alongside their fellow passengers on the road to the grave.
 For punks, goths, and metalheads, The Nightmare Before Christmas struck both those chords, offering them a world where they could make merry with their gloom and doom without ever having to say their sorry.
 Everyone hail to the Pumpkin Song.